AmazingAmpharos/OoT-Randomizer/README.md

 * Quick boot equips
   * Use D-pad left to equip Iron Boots if they're in the inventory, or D-pad right to equip Hover Boots if they're in the inventory.
   * Press the button again to equip Kokiri Boots.
+* Quck Ocarina
+  * Use D-pad down to pull out the Ocarina
 * Freestanding models
   * All freestanding item locations now display the model of the item you will receive.
 * Ice traps now work from any location
-  * Display as other items when in a freestanding location.
+  * In freestanding locations, appears as a random major item
-  * Display as other items with a hint in shops.
+  * In shops, appears as a random major item with a misspelling.
 * Various speedups
   * No Talon cutscene when he runs away.
   * Skip "Caught By Gerudo" cutscene.